 They “get” the story easier, because it’s a familiar story type.

 Overcome the monster

 In overcoming the monster stories, the hero (or heroine) faces a challenge.

-They take on an individual, object or force that represents the opposite of what the hero stand for.
+They take on an individual, object or force which represents the opposite of what the hero stands for.
 They fix their problem by beating the monster.

 Little David takes on large Goliath.
 Hero Bond takes on villain Blofeld.
 Good Harry takes on evil Voldemort.

-The story’s in the hero’s struggle to achieve victory over the “monster”.
+The story is about the hero’s struggle to triumph over the “monster”.

-Challengers are smaller brands who take on a bigger player in the market, usually the market leader.
+Challengers are smaller brands that take on a bigger player in the market, usually the market leader.

-They have less resources than the market leader, so they can’t outspend them.
+They have fewer resources than the market leader, so they can’t outspend them.
 But they can outthink them to gain market share.